-The physical description will, for reasons spelled out below, be essentially a classical description, smeared out to accommodate the uncertainty principle.
-This smeared out cloud will evolve, under the action of Process 2, essentially in accordance with the laws of classical physics.
-There is no significant departure at this point from classical physics, smeared out to accommodate the uncertainty principle.
-But the fanning out of the possibilities generated by Process 2 will be controlled by a sequence of Process 1 events.
-Each such event trims back the possibilities to keep them in line with the experiences of the person.
+The quantum physical description will, because of very strong decoherence effects in the warm wet brain, be essentially the same as a classical description, smeared out to accommodate the uncertainty principle.
+This smeared out quantum cloud will evolve, under the action of Process 2, essentially in accordance with the laws of classical statistical mechanics.
+But the fanning out of the possibilities generated by Process 2 will be moderated by a sequence of Process 1 events, each of which trims back the possibilities to keep them in line with the evolving knowledge of the person.

-Many of these events will be passive, controlled largely by the dynamics that contemporary quantum theory has not yet specified.
-But the effects of these events are specified.
-When no effort is applied the evolution of the body/brain will be roughly in accord with the principles of classical physics.
-But important departures from the classical prediction can be caused by effortful focus of attention.
-This effort can cause a pattern of neural activity that is a template for action to be held in place for an extended period.
-And this will tend to cause the specified action to occur.
+Many of these events will be passive, controlled largely by the part of the dynamics that contemporary quantum theory has not yet specified.
+However, the effects of these events are specified.
+When no effort is applied the evolution of the body/brain will be roughly in accord with the principles of classical statistical mechanics.
+But important departures from the classical statistical prediction can be caused by conscious effort.
+This effort can cause a pattern of neural activity that constitutes a template for action to be held in place for an extended period.
+This will tend to cause the specified action to occur.
 In the Ochsner experiments the effort of the subject to "reappraise" causes the "reappraise" template to be held in place, and the holding in place of this template causes the suppression of the limbic response.
-These causal effects are consequences of the quantum equations of motion.
-Thus the "subjective" and "objective" aspects of the data are tied together by quantum laws that directly specify the causal effects of the choices made by the subject, without prejudice pertaining to exactly how these choices come about.
+These causal effects are consequences of the quantum rules.
+Thus the "subjective" and "objective" aspects of the data are tied together by quantum rules that directly specify the causal effects of the choices made by the subject, without prejudice pertaining to how these choices came about.

-Quantum theory was designed to deal with the case, in which the conscious action of an agent - to perform some particular probing action - enters into the dynamics in an essential way.
+Quantum theory was designed to deal with cases, in which the conscious action of an agent - to perform some particular probing action - enters into the dynamics in an essential way.
 Within the context of the experiment by Ochsner et al., quantum theory provides, via the Process 1 mechanism, an explicit means whereby the successful effort to "rethink feelings" actually causes - by catching and actively holding in place - the prefrontal activations critical to the experimentally observed deactivation of the amygdala The resulting intention-induced modulation of limbic and orbitofrontal cortex. mechanisms that putatively generate the frightening aversive feelings associated with passively attending to the target stimuli is the key factor necessary for the achievement of the emotional self-regulation seen in the active cognitive reappraisal condition.
 Thus, within the quantum framework, the causal relationship between the mental work of mindfully reappraising and the observed brain changes presumed to be necessary for emotional self-regulation is dynamically accounted for.
 Furthermore, and crucially, it is accounted for in ways that fully allow for communicating to others the means utilized by living human experimental subjects to attain the desired outcome.
 The classical materialist approach to these data, as detailed earlier in this chapter, by no means allows for such effective communication.
 Analogous quantum mechanical reasoning can of course be utilized mutatis mutandis to explain the data of Beauregard (2001) and related studies of self-directed neuroplasticity (see Schwartz & Begley, 2002).